UPDATE - Check out our Runway-inspired list!

 Bonus: Outlaw Brown Wood Grain Helmet, out of stock

 The most tantalizing helmet I've seen.
 This baby is actually a motorcycle helmet.
 Known as a half-helmet for its light styling.
 It's without ventilation holes.
 And heavier than a bicycle helmet.
 But it's got that Sawako Furuno look for a fraction of the price.
 Unfortunately it's out of stock.
-Belle Helmets has a hand-painted bicycle helmet that is similar.
+Inkwell Helmets has a hand-painted bicycle helmet that is similar.
 How badass is this chrome version?

 The typical bike helmet is designed for safety and comfort, not style.